 Targeted interventions for those diagnosed or at risk of emotional or behavioural disorders produce the greatest effects.

 Programmes of two to six months seem to produce more long-lasting results.

 The wide variation in impact suggests that schools should look for programmes with a proven track record of impact.

-Have you considered what training and professional development is required for the programmes?
+Have you considered what training and professional development is required for any programmes you plan to adopt?